-All of my grandparents have either used (and passed on) or currently make use of hearing aids for daily living.
+All of my grandparents have either used hearing aids and passed on, or currently make use of them for daily living.
 They never work properly.
-Half the time they're either not turned up enough, or make a really annoying ringing noise that bothers all small children and dogs within a 3 kilometer radius.
+Half the time they're either not turned up enough, or they make a really annoying ringing noise that bothers all small children and dogs within a three-kilometer radius.

-Hear me out (except for your poor people with hearing aids - do what you can).
-Cereal needs re-inventing because it just gets soggy and flavorless too quickly.
-Just minutes after I pour the milk the cereal has the texture and flavour of wet cardboard.
-What can be done to make this not happen?
-You tell me, inventor people.
+Hear me out (except for those of you with poor hearing aids - do what you can).
+Cereal needs re-inventing because it becomes soggy and flavorless too quickly.
+Just minutes after I pour the milk, the cereal has the texture and flavor of wet cardboard.
+What can be done to prevent this?
+You tell me, inventors.

 This is why I don't like cereal.
-All the flavor drains to the milk, in which usually the cereal's flavors don't mix well with.
-That's why when I HAVE to eat cereal, I eat it without milk or I drink milk to the side.
+All the flavor drains into the milk, with which the cereal's flavors usually don't mix well.
+That's why, when I have to eat cereal, I eat it without milk or I drink milk on the side.

-Wouldn't that be considered an innovation, not reinvention?
+Wouldn't that be considered an innovation, not a reinvention?

 I feel sort of dirty for adding this.
 Commenting on it does not make me feel any less dirty.
-So I have vowed not to mention the product listed above, refer to what its function is, or note what it is about it that needs improving.
-There.
-I feel much better now.
-With this crowd of users an inappropriate slip of the tongue might lead one to feel unsafe online and lust for the need to use protection against the infectious parasites of the web...
+So I have vowed not to mention the product listed above, refer to its function, or note what about it needs improving.
+There, I feel much better now.
+With this crowd of users, an inappropriate slip of the tongue might lead one to feel unsafe online and yearn for the need to use protection against the infectious parasites of the web.
 D'oh!

-I always find myself grabbing the cart that has that shaky wheel or won't stop squeaking.
-And, of course, they're not really all that child-friendly (despite having "seats" for them to sit in).
+I always find myself grabbing the cart that has a shaky wheel or won't stop squeaking.
+And, of course, they're not really all that child-friendly, despite having "seats" for them to sit in.

 It doesn't matter what brand I buy.
-The darn things keep braking on me.
+The darn things keep breaking on me.
 That means plenty of streaking!
 Not happy.
 What can be done to make these things better?
-I don't know.
-But maybe someone will know, and soon.
+I don't know, but maybe someone will know soon.

-There's so many buttons that are hard to function!
-And when you accidentally click a button when watching a show...
-UGGH!
-There should be a "remote sleep" button so you don't click on something on accident as much.
+There are so many buttons that are hard to function!
+And when you accidentally click a button while watching a show - UGH!
+There should be a "remote sleep" button so you don't click something accidentally as much.

-The cost of replacing a Brita filter every couple of months can add up to a lot if you insist on drinking water that you filter, yourself.
-So, wouldn't it be great if someone invented a water filter that didn't need to be replaced as often or at all?
+The cost of replacing a Brita filter every couple of months can add up if you insist on drinking water that you filter yourself.
+So, wouldn't it be great if someone invented a water filter that didn't need to be replaced as often, or at all?
 I'd buy that.